danhans42/fpga_booty/README.md

 ### Say What?

-The PS-X/PS1 can boot from Expansion - whether there is a expansion socket or not.
+The PS-X/PS1 can boot from its expansion port - whether there is a expansion socket or not.
 Usually this is done by an EEPROM & some PLD (like in the Xplorer/AR/GS).
 EEPROMs need a fair amount of wiring (32 to be exact for 512k).

 The idea is, rather than an EEPROM we use a CPLD/FPGA to give the PS-X the data it expects, without the need for address lines.